zerocore-ai/zerofs/README.md

 ### Key Features

-This project shares the same [core philosophies][key-features] as zerocore, and in addition to that, it is also:
+This project shares the same [core philosophies][key-features] as zerocore.

-#### Versioned

-zerofs features robust data versioning where each modification creates a new immutable version of the data, linked through hashes.
-This design allows for full historical traceability and simple rollback capabilities.

 </br>